hashicorp/terraform-provider-vault/website/docs/r/gcp_auth_backend_role.html.md

 * `backend` - (Optional) Path to the mounted GCP auth backend

+### gce-only Parameters

+The following parameters are only valid when the role is of type `"gce"`:

+* `bound_zones` - (Optional)  The list of zones that a GCE instance must belong to in order to be authenticated.
+If bound_instance_groups is provided, it is assumed to be a zonal group and the group must belong to this zone.

+* `bound_regions` - (Optional) The list of regions that a GCE instance must belong to in order to be authenticated.
+If bound_instance_groups is provided, it is assumed to be a regional group and the group must belong to this region.
+If bound_zones are provided, this attribute is ignored.

+* `bound_instance_groups` - (Optional) The instance groups that an authorized instance must belong to in order to be authenticated.
+If specified, either `bound_zones` or `bound_regions` must be set too.

+* `bound_labels` - (Optional) A comma-separated list of GCP labels formatted as `"key:value"` strings that must be set on authorized GCE instances.
+Because GCP labels are not currently ACL'd, we recommend that this be used in conjunction with other restrictions.

 For more details on the usage of each argument consult the [Vault GCP API documentation](https://www.vaultproject.io/api/auth/gcp/index.html).

 ## Attribute Reference